 Welcome to our Governing Body from our Chair of Governors.

-Welcome to the Governing Body section of Wilby CEVC Primary School's website.
+Welcome to the Governing Body section of Wilby Church of England Primary School's website.
 Here you will find a brief overview of what the Governing Body does, the various committees it has and what these do.
 You will also find a brief overview of the people who make up the Governing Body and their roles.

-The Governing Body of this school strongly believes that each child has only one chance at each day and, therefore, it is vital that we make each day the very best it can be and provide the best education that we can for all the children.
-All of the work of the Governors focusses around this belief and the desire for our school to achieve this aim.
+As a school, we strongly believe that each child has only one chance at each day and, therefore it is vital that we make each day the very best it can be and provide the best education that we can for all of the children.

-We hope that you and your child have a very enjoyable time as part of Wilby School.
+We hope that you and your child have a very enjoyable time at Wilby school.